vineetha1996/about-me/README.md

    *
    *
 ## About:
-   This repo is used to get hands on practice of how to commit, pull,push,clone and publish repositories.
+   This repo is used to get hands on practice of how to commit, pull,push,clone and publish repositories.This gave ma knowledge of list of resources used for WebDevelopment.
 ## Recommended Tools:
    * TortoiseGit:
      * TortoiseGit is a Git revision control client, implemented as a Windows shell extension and based on TortoiseSVN.
 It is free software released under the GNU General Public License.